RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/20-PRV.md

 <sup>28</sup> Say not unto thy neighbour, Go, and come again, and to morrow I will give; when thou hast it by thee.
 <sup>29</sup> Devise not evil against thy neighbour, seeing he dwelleth securely by thee.
 <sup>30</sup> Strive not with a man without cause, if he have done thee no harm.
-<sup>31</sup> Envy thou not the oppressor , and choose none of his ways.
+<sup>31</sup> Envy thou not the oppressor, and choose none of his ways.
 <sup>32</sup> For the froward [is] abomination to the LORD: but his secret [is] with the righteous.
 <sup>33</sup> The curse of the LORD [is] in the house of the wicked: but he blesseth the habitation of the just.
-<sup>34</sup> Surely he scorneth the scorners: but he giveth grace unto the lowly .
+<sup>34</sup> Surely he scorneth the scorners: but he giveth grace unto the lowly.
 <sup>35</sup> The wise shall inherit glory: but shame shall be the promotion of fools.
 ## Chapter 4